GothenburgBitFactory/tw.org/content/docs/searching.md

 The `/` characters delimit the search term, indicating what Taskwarrior should do.
 Because task annotations are also searchable text, we can be sure that any annotations containing the pattern `/foo/` will also be found.
-Let\'s add a task with such an annotation:
+Let's add a task with such an annotation:

 ```
 $ task 3 annotate footwear